Your Face Sounds Familiar Kids (Philippine TV series): Prize

-Every week, the weekly winner will receive a medal and cash prize worth ₱100,000, where half will be given to the winner's charity of choice.
+Every week, the weekly winner would receive a medal and cash prize worth ₱100,000, where half would be given to the winner's charity of choice.

-The grand prize is a usually trophy and a cash prize worth ₱1,000,000.
-Additional prizes such as a house and lot, tickets to a particular location and gadget showcases are also given to the champion but it varies per season.
+The grand prize was usually a trophy and a cash prize worth ₱1,000,000.
+Additional prizes such as a house and lot, tickets to a particular location and gadget showcases were also given to the champion but it varied per season.

 Host and judges

 Host

 Billy Crawford served as a host for both seasons.